Oxsomi/core3/docs/graphics_api.md

 ```

 This has to be called during a render call.
 Size can also be 0 to indicate full size of render target.

+Since this is relative to a render target, it has to be called after binding one.
+If the next render target bound doesn't change in resolution then this is still valid.
+The offset + size needs to be inside of the framebuffer's resolution (if size is 0 then it will be stretched to fill the rest of the render target).

 ### setStencil